 Potential applications include precision farming (early detection of plant disease, growth and health monitoring, yield prediction, etc.), forest management and environmental monitoring, security and surveillance.

-Hyperspectral camera images, which can record several spectral bands, are a significant asset when monitoring agricultural crops.
+These hyperspectral camera images, which can record several spectral bands, are a significant asset when monitoring agricultural crops.
 Every pixel of the hyperspectral image contains information from both visible and infrared light.
 As such, many aspects of vegetation can be monitored far more precisely and far sooner than before: the health of plants and their stress level, a lack or surplus of fertilisation, diseases, and so on.